LCEz4-M1: A Lyman Continuum Emitter Candidate at z = 4.444 in the MUSE Hubble Ultra Deep Field: Summary

 LCEz4-M1 is among the few LyC detections reported at $z>4$, providing a valuable laboratory to investigate the physical conditions that allow LyC escape.
 Future deep spectroscopy would help assess whether the special properties of the galaxy or its environment facilitate the escape of such a large amount of LyC photons, making them visible to us despite the extremely high redshift.
-In addition, the upcoming Chinese Space Station Survey Telescope (CSST) main survey \citep{2026SCPMA..6939501C} and Multi-Channel Imager’s imaging survey \citep{2025arXiv250914691Z} will deliver wide-area and deep multi-band data, which will be essential to build larger samples of similar systems.
+In addition, the upcoming Chinese Space Station Survey Telescope (CSST) main survey \citep{2026SCPMA..6939501C} and Multi-Channel Imager’s imaging survey \citep{Zheng2026RAA} will deliver wide-area and deep multi-band data, which will be essential to build larger samples of similar systems.
+The CSST main survey will cover $\sim17,500~{\rm deg}^2$ in the wide-field survey and $\sim400~{\rm deg}^2$ in the deep survey, reaching 5$\sigma$ depths of 25.4 and 26.7 mag in both the NUV and $u$ bands, respectively.
+These bands can probe redshifted LyC emission at $z\sim1.8$--3.4.
+The MCI survey will reach $\sim30$ mag in the $u$ band over an area several times larger than the Hubble eXtreme Deep Field \citep{Illingworth2013}, with medium- and narrow-band filters that can help isolate LyC emission from the non-ionizing UV continuum.

 \begin{contribution} S. Zhu led the data analysis, including the photometry, escape fraction estimation, SED fitting, and morphological analysis, and wrote the manuscript.
 Z.-Y. Zheng conceived and supervised the project, contributed to the scientific interpretation, and revised the manuscript.
 F. Bian, F.-T. Yuan, C. Jiang, X. Zhang, R. Lin, and Y. Guo contributed to the interpretation and manuscript revision. \end{contribution}